ssha-org/ssha_web/content/awards/president_award.md

 ## Presidents Book Award

-**Submissions for the Presidents Book Award will open soon.** A $1000 prize is awarded annually for a meritorious first work by an early-career scholar.
+**Submissions for the Presidents Book Award are <u>NOW OPEN</u>.**

+A $1000 prize is awarded annually for a meritorious first work by an early-career scholar.
 Entrants are judged on scholarly significance, interdisciplinary reach, and methodological innovativeness within monographs analyzing past structures and events and change over time.
 Books with a copyright date of the previous year that are published within eight years of the author's Ph.D. are eligible for consideration.

-**Please note:** The 2023 award committees are still being formed.
-Please check back periodically for updates.
+**Submission Deadline:** Submissions with a **postmark of June 30, 2023 (or earlier)** will be accepted.
+Late entries will not be considered.

+Authors or publishers wishing to nominate a book should <u>**mail print copies to**</u> each member of the award committee. **Electronic (PDF, linked, emailed) copies will not be considered.**

-### Award Committee (in process)
+### Award Committee

+- J. David Hacker (Chair)
+4840 Vincent Ave S
+Minneapolis, MN 55410
+hacke010@umn.edu

+- Fiona Greenland
+710 Belmont Avenue
+Charlottesville, VA 22902
+fg5t@virginia.edu

+- Ho-fung Hung
+Dept of sociology
+Johns Hopkins university
+3400 N Charles street
+Baltimore, MD 21218
+hofung@jhu.edu

 - Jeffrey Beemer (SSHA, Executive Director)
 President's Book Award